Comparative Literature and Society

 Students choose from among the wide range of courses sponsored by the Institute for Comparative Literature and Society or cross-listed between ICLS and other departments.
 These offerings change every semester and are listed on the ICLS website.

-- 2 courses in the biological or biochemical sciences: 6-8 points
+5. 2 classes in the biological or biochemical sciences: 6-8 points

 Students in the MedHum major should be versed in contemporary and classical debates and knowledge in the biological sciences.
 Students may take any two biology or biochemistry classes that relate to fundamental concepts in human biology.